algolia/brefsearch/README.md

 - Index: `brefsearch`
 - Search API Key: `6a47b9b62c58a7a4cd2338f095630b15` (public, read-only)

-Configuration can be found in `src/app/utils/algolia.ts`.

 ## Search Features

 The search interface includes:
 - **Default sorting**: Episodes appear in chronological order
 - **Search sorting**: Results ranked by popularity and relevance when searching
 - **Distinct results**: Only one match per episode shown
-- **Faceting**: Can filter by episode name, video ID, and other metadata
+- **Popularity**: Episodes ranked by view count, and segments inside of an episode ranked by most replayed.

 ## Deployment